Safe and Cool Summer Activities for Preschoolers

 To bring this theme to life in your classroom, provide materials like magnetic letters, alphabet charts or flashcards, and letter cut-outs for children to use in creative projects.
 You can even make your own alphabet letters using large wooden letters or painted stones with letters of the alphabet painted on them.

-You can take advantage of the warm weather during the summer by teaching your children alphabet themes outside.
+You can take advantage of the warm weather by teaching your children alphabet themes outside.
 You can organize an alphabet scavenger hunt and have the children search for objects in nature that begin with each letter of the alphabet.

 Color theme